Toponymy: Toponymic commemoration

 "Persian Gulf" on a 1977 map of Iran, and then "Arabian Gulf", also in 1977, in a map which focused on the Gulf States.
 I would gather that this is an indication of the "politics of maps", but I would be interested to know if this was done to avoid upsetting users of the Iran map and users of the map showing Arab Gulf States'.
 This symbolizes a further aspect of the topic, namely the spilling over of the problem from the purely political to the economic sphere.

 Geographic names boards

 A geographic names board is an official body established by a government to decide on official names for geographical areas and features.

-Most countries have such a body, which is commonly (but not always) known under this name.
-Also, in some countries (especially those organised on a federal basis), subdivisions such as individual states or provinces will have individual boards.
+Most countries have such a body, which is commonly (but not always) known by this name.
+In some countries (especially those organised on a federal basis), subdivisions such as individual states or provinces have individual boards.